anirbansaha1986/odoo-assignment/README.md

 ## Prerequisites

-Kubernetes cluster must be at least version **1.23.x** or higher, and be configured with:
+Kubernetes cluster must be at least version **1.23.x** or higher, and be configured with the following:

 1. An ingress controller with ingressClassName _ngnix_.
 2. A CSI provisioner for volumes.
+3. Optional - configure a public DNS name for your Ingress Controller external IP.

 The following tools must be installed on your machine: